Criminal law policy

 Minimum rules on Euro Crimes - Article 83(1)

-The EU can adopt directives providing for minimum rules regarding the definition of criminal offences, i.e. rules setting out which behaviour is considered to constitute a criminal act and which type and level of sanctions are applicable for such acts.
+The EU can adopt directives that set minimum rules on the definition of criminal offences.
+These create rules setting out what constitutes a criminal act and what type and level of sanctions apply for such acts.

-Such minimum rules can be adopted for the so-called 'Euro crimes', which is a list of particularly serious areas of crime with a cross-border dimension.
-They include terrorism, trafficking in human beings and sexual exploitation of women and children, illicit drug trafficking, illicit arms trafficking, money laundering, corruption, counterfeiting of means of payment, computer crime and organised crime.
+Minimum rules like these can be adopted for 'Euro crimes', which are particularly serious crimes with cross-border aspects.
+They include issues such as terrorism, trafficking in human beings and sexual exploitation of women and children, illicit drug trafficking, illicit arms trafficking, money laundering, corruption, counterfeiting of means of payment, cybercrime and organised crime.

-The Directive requires Member States to take the necessary measures to ensure that the criminal offences of insider dealing, unlawful disclosure of information and market manipulation are subject to effective, proportionate and dissuasive criminal sanctions.
-There will be common definitions of these offences.
-Member States have to provide for a maximum sanction of at least four years for insider dealing/market manipulation and of at least two years for unlawful disclosure of inside information in their national law.
-Member States will also be required to impose criminal sanctions for inciting, aiding and abetting market abuse, as well as for attempts to commit such offenses.
-Legal persons (companies) will be held liable for market abuse.
+The Directive requires Member States to introduce effective, proportionate and dissuasive criminal sanctions measures for insider dealing, unlawful disclosure of information and market manipulation.
+There will be EU-wide definitions of these offences.
+Member States must provide that a judge can sanction insider dealing/market manipulation up to four years and of unlawful disclosure of inside information up to at least two years.
+Member States can even go beyond this level of sanctions.
+They must also introduce criminal sanctions for inciting, aiding and abetting market abuse and attempts to commit such offenses.
+Companies will be held liable for market abuse.

 Protection of EU public money - Articles 310(6), 325, 85 and 86